Snow White: Germany

-In a fourth variant, after Snow White’s death, the dwarfs decide to burn her, wrapping her in a sheet and suspending her above a pile of wood.
+In a fourth variant, after Snow White's death, the dwarfs decide to burn her, wrapping her in a sheet and suspending her above a pile of wood.
 Just before the fire is lit, the prince arrives, lowers her, and takes her with him; the motion of the carriage dislodges the piece of poisoned apple from her throat, restoring her to life.
-In a fifth story, a widowed king has a daughter named Snow White and marries a woman who bears him three daughters.
-The stepmother, envious of her stepdaughter’s beauty, leads her to a cave inhabited by seven dwarfs who kill any girl who enters.
+In a fifth story, a widowed king has a daughter named Snow White and marries a woman who bears him three daughters of his own.
+The stepmother, envious of her stepdaughter's beauty, leads her to a cave inhabited by seven dwarfs who kill any girl who enters.
 Struck by her beauty, the dwarfs spare her on the condition that she tend to their house.
-Snow White has a dog named “Mirror,” left at the castle grieving for her.
+Snow White has a dog named "Mirror," left at the castle grieving for her.
 The dog under a bench is questioned by the Queen about who is the fairest in England, and he replies that Snow White surpasses the stepmother and her three daughters in beauty.
 The Queen goes to Snow White, telling her that a knight has kidnapped her daughters and that, now left alone, she would like to live with her and dress her prettily.
 Moved to pity, the girl lets her in, but the Queen tries to kill her first with a poisoned stay-lace and then with a poisoned hair-ribbon.
-On both occasions Snow White is saved by the dwarfs, yet despite their warnings, she once again allows herself to be touched by her stepmother’s words.
+On both occasions Snow White is saved by the dwarfs, yet despite their warnings, she once again allows herself to be touched by her stepmother's words.
 At last, the Queen succeeds by making her eat a poisoned apple.
 The dwarfs make a silver coffin for her and place it on a tree in front of their cave.
 A prince, passing by, asks them to give him the coffin, and once he brings it home, he lays Snow White on a bed and dresses her as if she were alive, loving her above measure.
 A servant, tasked with watching over her, grows weary of his duty, and one day gives her a blow on her back: the piece of apple comes out of her mouth, and Snow White returns to life.